Home

 It is a pity that the history of ghosts contains some hauntings that turn out to be hoaxes.
 The Cock Lane ghost is a case in point.

 In 1762 occurred the alleged haunting that has come to be known as the Cock Lane Ghost.
 Large crowds would gather outside the house in the hope of being allowed into the house, for an entrance fee of course.
 Once inside, they could attempt to communicate with the ghost by knocking, 'once for yes, twice for no!'.
 Eventually fraud was discovered and the instigator was imprisoned for two years.
 Despite this, As the Cock Lane ghost so infamous, I don't think that any history of ghosts would be complete without a mention.
-If you want to read about it for yourself, there is an excellent book a review for which you can find here.

 Society for Psychical Research